Huey Long: Politics

-Long's assassination turned him into a legendary figure in parts of Louisiana.
+Long's assassination may have contributed to his reputation as a legendary figure in parts of Louisiana.
 In 1938, Swedish sociologist Gunnar Myrdal encountered rural children who not only insisted Long was alive, but that he was president.
 Although no longer governing, Long's policies continued to be enacted in Louisiana by his political machine, which supported Roosevelt's re-election to prevent further investigation into their finances.
 The machine remained a powerful force in state politics until the 1960 elections.
 Within the Louisiana Democratic Party, Long set in motion two durable factions—"pro-Long" and "anti-Long"—which diverged meaningfully in terms of policies and voter support.
 For decades after his death, Long's political style inspired imitation among Louisiana politicians who borrowed his rhetoric and promises of social programs.

 After Long's death, a family dynasty emerged: his brother Earl was elected lieutenant-governor in 1936 and governor in 1948 and 1956.
 Long's widow, Rose Long, replaced him in the Senate, and his son, Russell, was a U.S. senator from 1948 to 1987.
 As chairman of the Senate Finance Committee, Russell shaped the nation's tax laws, advocating low business taxes and passing legislation beneficial to the poor like the Earned Income Credit.
 Other relatives, including George, Gillis, and Speedy, have represented Louisiana in Congress.

 Huey P. Newton, co-founder of the Black Panther Party, was named after Long.